Russ and the Cave House

 - Hosting and autoresponder – save money here

 - Maybe a little advertising to speed things up

 - Training to get yourself started – here are some courses

 Then apply yourself diligently, a few hours per day (or even per week) and focus on your new business without deviating.
 As Russ is now doing.

 I WAS going to put “If it all goes pear-shaped you haven't lost much” but NO, that's for losers!
 I will re-frame that…

 If it takes longer to be successful that you had hoped, you haven't risked the food bills or the housing costs – DON'T even think of doing that!!

 The on-going costs of an Internet business are low enough that you can continue steadily until you get there, and every blog post you make is another step along the way.

 Please comment below.
 Which would you prefer?
 The low risk of starting an online business, or Russ's “burn your boats” strategy?
 Hint – I'm still in the UK with my online business, so no prizes for guessing which I chose.
 But “good on yer” to my “Spanish” family LOL.
-They are working for their dream and I am SO proud of them.
+He is working for his dream and I am SO proud of him.